Nanoscale Structure, Dynamics, and Aging Behavior of Metallic Glass Thin Films: Results and Discussion

-Changes in the dynamics and structure of the surface induced by the STM tip suggest the possibility of controlling the surface state.
+Photoexcitation has recently been shown to quicken the surface dynamics of amorphous silicon carbide\cite{Nguyen2015}.
+Changes in the dynamics and structure of the surface induced by the STM tip suggest the possibility of locally controlling the surface state.
 We investigated this using Ar$^{+}$ sputtering of the Cu$_{75}$Hf$_{25}$ sample to disrupt the relaxed surface state.
-STM measurements immediately followed sputtering, using the same tip to take reference images just before and just after.
-After sputtering, the surface was found to be in constant flux, featuring short scars in the fast scan directions.
+Following sputtering, the sample was immediately transferred back to the STM for inspection.
+The same tip was used to take reference images just before and just after.
+The first measurmeents were performed approximately 10 minutes after sputtering.
+The surface was found to be in constant flux, featuring short scars in the fast scan directions.
 Over multiple scans the surface coalesced into the familiar more stable topography observed prior to sputtering.
 Single pixel scars were replaced by multiple scan line width truncated images of clusters and cluster flicker, as seen on untreated surfaces.
 Increasing the scan range, however, revealed that it was only the scanned area with stable topography and slow dynamics (Fig. \ref{fig:Agingt}).
-This process was repeatable over multiple sequences.
+This process was repeatable over multiple sequences acquired over two days.
 The lithographically defined sections were found to be stable on a long ($>$24 hour) time scale with no noticeable stabilization occurring outside the scanned areas.
-The emergence of identifiable hopping dynamics along with the enlarged surface clusters during scan sequences confirms that the surface was driven back to an unrelaxed state in the sputtering process and the subsequent effect was an accelerated aging process during which the surface was restored, and hopping dynamics slowed.
+The emergence of identifiable hopping dynamics along with the enlarged surface clusters during scan sequences confirms that the surface was driven back to an unrelaxed state in the sputtering process and the subsequent effect can be interpreted as an accelerated aging process during which the surface was restored, and hopping dynamics slowed.